Kiyozz/electron-esbuild/README.md

 ## Development

-This repository use pnpm workspace
+This repository use node@16 for source code and pnpm workspace

 ```shell
 pnpm i